mortengustafsson/iOS-Modal-UIViewcontroller-In-Storyboard/README.md

 # iOS-Modal-UIViewcontroller-In-Storyboard
 Present a Modal UIViewController, with transparent background on top of another UIViewController using only Storyboard.

-Demo: (Click to see video on YouTube.)
+Demo: (Click on the image to see the Demo on YouTube.)
 [![iOS Modal UIViewcontroller In Storyboard](http://i.imgur.com/D7CcGG7.jpg)](https://youtu.be/aB05VddAUdw)

 ## Author: